Sikerdebaard/whisper-asr-webservice-xpu/README.md

 The Docker image is tested on Ubuntu with kernel version `6.2.0-34-generic #34~22.04.1`.

 ## Building and Running Using Docker
 Ensure you have at least 25 GiB of disk space for the required dependencies.
+Remember to navigate to the directory containing a checkout of this repository before executing the docker build command.

 ### Docker Commands
 ```bash